In a separate article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 StoreFront

-(click on the images above to browse more StoreFront themes)
+(click on the above images to browse all StoreFront themes)

 StudioPress

-Many web developers prefer using this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework frequently updated to reflect best practices for coding and to make sure that themes remain always compatible with the latest WordPress version, but because you can update your themes without losing any customizations you may have made to your theme.
+Many website developers prefer using this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps the framework consistently updated to reflect best coding practices and to make sure that it always remains compatible with the latest WordPress version, but because you can update themes built using the Genesis framework without losing any customizations you have made to your theme.

-This is because themes built using the Genesis framework use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique look and feel.
+This is because themes built with the Genesis framework use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique look and feel.

 For more details, click here: StudioPress.

-Here are some useful WP theme-related tools worth keeping in mind:
+Let’s finish this post with some useful WP theme-related tools worth keeping in mind:

-What WordPress Theme Is That.com
+What WordPress Theme Is That – WP Theme Search Tool

-Theme Authenticity Checker (TAC)
+Theme Authenticity Checker - Plugin

-(TAC Report Page – Screenshot Source: Plugin)
+(TAC Report Page – Screenshot: Plugin)